addunn/AlgoTraderExample/README.md

 - Multithreaded via Task.Factory
 - Easily add new stategies by just creating a new strategy file in AlgoTraderExample/AT/AlgoTrader/Strategies/ that inherits from Strategy.
 Reflection is used to detect new strategies and will automatically incorporate it when running.
 Project has 4 random example strategies for demonstration purposes.
 - Fast database lookups when retrieving quotes and trade ticks.
-- Uses CefSharp to use a embedded chromium browser as the UI.
+- Uses an embedded chromium browser (CefSharp) as the UI for a flexible and flowing interface.
 Files are in AlgoTraderExample\AT\compiled\html
-- Caches to disk for faster loading after a "candle" series is constructed from DBs.
+- Fast caching (MessagePack) to disk for faster loading after a "candle" series is constructed from DBs.
 - Run in different modes that use the same code paths so backtesting should actually be similar to live scenerio.
   - BackTesting: Testing days are only used for back testing to avoid over-fitting a strategy
   - GatherStats: Runs all strategies on all symbols on all available days EXCEPT testing days.
 This is for gathering statistics on strategies for future picking what strategies go with what symbols (not implemented).